-The Glenmore Reservoir is open from May 1 to October 31.
+The Glenmore Reservoir is open for boating activities from May 1 to October 31.

 Docks and launch ramps

 Docks and boat launch ramps are available for public access to the Reservoir.
 No launching boats is permitted from undesignated shore areas.